conda-incubator/conda-store/docusaurus-docs/community/maintenance/github-conventions.md

 ## GitHub labels for issues and pull requests

 There are a few GitHub labels that we use to provide key metadata in our issues and pull requests.
-These are added to all `nebari-dev/` repositories, and share the same meaning across each of them.
+These are added to all conda-store repositories, and share the same meaning across each of them.

 Issues and pull requests are classified by having a [`type`](#issue-type) label and a number of optional labels such as [`area`](#area-tag) or [`impact`](#issue-impact).

 :::note
 Repositories may define their own labels in addition to the ones described here to better reflect the areas and scope of the project.
 :::

 ### Issue type